niels-slotboom/notes/Submanifolds.typ

 $
   g(P_p (X_p), Q_p (X_p)) = 0.
 $
-Further recall that the associated $(0,2)$-tensors of $P$ and $Q$ decompose the metric as
+Further recall that the $(0,2)$-tensors associated to $P$ and $Q$ decompose the metric as
 $
   g = P + Q.
 $
 Having set the stage for orthogonal decompositions of the metric, we now turn to the special case where $Sigma$ is a hypersurface foliation generated by $t in C^infty (cal(M))$ with $dt != 0$ everywhere.
 Our goal is to derive the orthogonal projection $Q$ onto $N Sigma$, as this will enable us to decompose the metric as $P+Q$ using $P = g - Q$.

-To make this decomposition explicit, we now compute the form of $Q$ in terms of the normal 1-form $n$ we introduced in @sectionFoliationTangentBundleDecomposition.
-More precisely, it is given by
+To make this decomposition explicit, we now compute the form of $Q$ in terms of the normal 1-form $n$ we introduced in @sectionFoliationTangentBundleDecomposition, which is given by
 $
   n = alpha dt,
 $
-with $alpha in C^infty (cal(M))$ fixed by the condition
+where $alpha in C^infty (cal(M))$ is fixed by the condition
 $
   g(n^sharp, n^sharp) = epsilon = pm 1,
 $
-where the sign $epsilon$ reflects whether $n^sharp$ is spacelike or timelike (we do not consider the null case here).
+with the sign $epsilon$ indicating whether $n^sharp$ is spacelike or timelike (we do not consider the null case here).
 Further recall that $n$ annihilates vectors tangent to $Sigma$, i.e.
 $
   g(n^sharp, X) = n(X) = 0 quad forall X in Gamma(T Sigma).
 $